 The Fund is subject to the following principal risks.
 You could lose money by investing in the Fund.
 Certain risks relating to instruments and strategies used in the management of the Fund are placed first.
 The significance of any specific risk to an investment in the Fund will vary over time, depending on the composition of the Fund's portfolio, market conditions, and other factors.
 You should read all of the risk information presented below carefully, because any one or more of these risks may result in losses to the Fund.
 An investment in the Fund is subject to investment risks, including possible loss of principal, is not a deposit in a bank and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 The Fund may not achieve its investment objective.
-Because the Fund expects to achieve investment exposure through the Portfolio, it is subject to substantially all of the risks associated with the Portfolio.
 The Fund is not intended to be a complete investment program, but rather is intended for investment as part of a diversified investment portfolio.
 Investors should consult their own advisers as to the role of the Fund in their overall investment programs.
 Market Risk: The Fund's investments are subject to changes in general economic conditions, general market fluctuations and the risks inherent in investment in securities markets.
 Investment markets can be volatile and prices of investments can change substantially due to various factors including, but not limited to, economic growth or recession, changes in interest rates, changes in the actual or perceived creditworthiness of issuers, and general market liquidity.
 The Fund is subject to the risk that geopolitical events will disrupt securities markets and adversely affect global economies and markets.
 Local, regional or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues, or other events could have a significant impact on the Fund and its investments.